 Feeling adventurous?
 Bogota is the gateway to Colombia’s Amazon, which out of any Amazon in South America, is the least explored & arguably the best.
 Find out for yourself or take a look at my Welcome to Colombia’s Amazon: Leticia

 With the good, comes the bad.
 TRAFFIC.
-Traffic in Bogota can be painfully brutal.
-As expected with any major city this traffic can make the most tranquil monk break his silence.
+While I was in Bogota backpacking, the traffic was painfully brutal.
+As expected with any major city this traffic can make the most tranquil monk break their silence.
 Just kidding but it’s extremely frustrating.
 Planning is VERY important when structuring your day, unless you want to be stuck moving at an Ants pace.

 Have you been to Bogota?
 What do you like or dislike about the City?
-Drop a comment if I’ve missed something or if you have had the chance to enjoy some of these things.
+Drop a comment if I’ve missed something or if you have had the chance to enjoy some of these things while Bogota Backpacking.

 Are you from Bogota?
 Where is your favorite local spot?